 To carry out the study, we wish to select adult patients from the Clinical Practice Research Datalink (CPRD) with a recorded diagnosis of liver disease, whom we will then categorise into the three severity groups by clinical history and prescription records.

 The objective of this study is to better understand the how patients with liver disease experience healthcare by assessing treatment pathways, referral patterns by examining three populations of increasing liver disease severity; liver disease, cirrhosis and hepatic encephalopathy (HE).
 We plan to describe the characteristics, and comorbidities of these cohorts overall and split by treatment groups; no treatment recorded, rifaximin, lactulose, and combined rifaximin and lactulose.
 We also aim to identify the impact that Rifaximin and lactulose treatments have on the risk of mortality in the HE group.

 Referral patterns will be investigated using the clinical and referral table within Clinical Practice Research Datalink (CPRD) and the linked Hospital Episode Statistics (HES) data to categorise clinical visits, inpatient admissions, outpatient appointments and emergency admissions to investigate patients disease journey within the UK heath service.

 Mortality risk in patients will be investigated using time dependent cox regression models adjusting for treatment and associated decompensating events.

-Patients within the three severity populations will be identified by:
+Patients within the four severity populations will be identified by: